hybridgroup/cylon-powerup/README.md

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon

-## Getting Started
+## How to Install

-Install the module with: `npm install cylon-powerup`
+Install the module with:

+    $ npm install cylon-powerup

-## Examples
+## How to Use

-Here's an example of flying the powerup with a dualshock3 controller
+Here's an example of flying the powerup with a dualshock3 controller:

 ```javascript
 var Cylon = require('cylon');